rares9301/ap0dl/readme.md

 Configuration files can be globally or locally be specified.

-You can use the `ANIMDL_CONFIG` environment variable to specify a configuration file on a global level.
+You can use the `AP0DL_CONFIG` environment variable to specify a configuration file on a global level.

-Else, a file with the name `animdl_config.yml` in the working directory will be used if available.
+Else, a file with the name `ap0dl_config.yml` in the working directory will be used if available.

 Futhermore, the configuration files can be globally placed at:

 - Windows:
-  - `%USERPROFILE%/.animdl/config.yml`
+  - `%USERPROFILE%/.ap0dl/config.yml`
 - Anything else:
-  - `$HOME/.config/animdl/config.yml`
+  - `$HOME/.config/ap0dl/config.yml`

 Only a singular configuration file in the above priority order is used, configurations aren't merged.